Have you ever thought of making a dust cover for your computer screen? Does that…

 I had made this simple slipcover for my bench to keep our cat from scratching the bench underneath.
 But it is not convenient when I want to open it.

-This slipcover was easy to make, but it isn’t very practical.
+This slipcover was easy to make, but it isn’t very practical because it was hard to open the lid when we wanted to get a blanket out.
 Here is how I made a new one that works better!

 Here is the bench without the slipcover.